-2. At the Notification Setting screen, check the Enable Notification box to turn "on" Notification 1.
+2. At the Notification Setting screen, click the scroll down menu and select Notify on both Alarms and Clears to turn "on" Notification 1.
 Now, select the Send Alpha Notification button and click Next.

 3. At the Alpha Notification screen, you'll enter your notification settings.
 Enter the Phone number to call for your alphanumeric pager.
 For Dial Init String: Do not enter initialization strings unless directed by your network administrator or DPS Tech Support staff.
 The dial initialization string is sent to the modem before making the call.
 Enter a PIN (Personal Identification Number) for TAP terminal Authentication.
 Click Next.